Tronhjem/telegramAutomationBot/README.md

 # Telegram Automation Bot

-A Python Telegram bot that fetches unread Gmail messages, summarizes them using Claude CLI, and auto-marks unimportant emails as read.
+A Python Telegram bot that fetches unread Gmail messages, summarizes them using the Claude API, and auto-marks unimportant emails as read.

 ## Features

-- Fetch and summarize unread emails via Claude AI
+- Fetch and summarize unread emails via the Claude API (Haiku model)
 - Auto-classify emails as important/unimportant
 - Unimportant emails are automatically marked as read
 - Customizable prompt template for email categorization